 General Science collecting supports all science departments.

 An effort is made to maintain past strengths as well as topics of current interest such as minorities in science and science communication.
-Philosophy of science and other social science or humanistic aspects of science are not collected at the Center for Science and Social Science Information, but may be collected by other Yale libraries.
+Philosophy of science and other social science or humanistic aspects of science are not collected at Marx Science and Social Science Library, but may be collected by other Yale libraries.

 Formats and materials acquired generally